-New approaches to business cases and investment have been developed and these are now considered by the PFCC, mindful of any opportunities with Policing and Fire.
+New approaches to business cases and investment have been developed and these are now considered by the PFCC, mindful of any opportunities to improve joint working between Policing and Fire.

 Her Majesty's Inspector of Constabulary and Fire and Rescue Services undertook an inspection of Northamptonshire Fire and Rescue Service prior to the governance transfer and a number of recommendations were received.
 An improvement Plan was developed and monitored regularly through the Fire Executive Group and scrutiny and challenge applied by the PFCC at the Accountability Board and the Police, Fire and Crime Panel.